Margaret Winifred Vowles

 Margaret Winifred Vowles (née Pearce; 4 January 1882, Gloucester – 4 March 1932, Kingston) was an English author on science.

 Parentage

 She was the daughter of Francis Tring Pearce (16 Mar 1846 – 19 May 1935) and Martha Allen of Lorraine House, Gloucester, England.
-FT Pearce was a director of Priday, Metford and Company Limited millers of Gloucester and he was the son of Maria Tring (died 19 October 1853) and Thomas Pearce (died 13 January 1895).
-Thomas Pearce owned a Chemist at 134 Westgate Street, Gloucester from 1841 to 1870.
-Thomas Pearce was the son of Joseph Pearce (died 7 July 1847 at Birlingham, Worcestershire, a "yeoman").
+FT Pearce was a director of Priday, Metford and Company Limited millers of Gloucester.
 Her maternal grandfather was Henry Allen who was Mayor of Gloucester in 1873.

 Education

 She took a Bachelor of Science Degree from the University of London for which she studied at Cheltenham Ladies' College.
 She became a member of the History of Science Society and the Women's Engineering Society.
 Prior to her death she had been living in Wimbledon for two years and was a member of the local branch of the Women Citizen's Association.
 She published one book and a number of articles on science with her husband Hugh Pembroke Vowles.